King Baudouin Stadium

+The stadium is located at 135/2, avenue de Marathon/Marathonlaan, on the border of the Bruparck entertainment park (with the Atomium, Mini-Europe miniature park and Kinepolis cinema).
+It can be accessed from the metro stations Heysel/Heizel and Roi Baudouin/Koning Boudewijn on line 6.

 History

 Early history

 The first version of the King Baudouin Stadium was built in 1929–30 by the architect Joseph Van Neck, also chief architect of the 1935 Brussels International Exposition, in a classical modernist style.
 Its original name was the Jubilee Stadium (Stade du Centenaire, Jubelstadion) because it was inaugurated as part of the centenary celebrations of the Belgian Revolution, with an unofficial Belgium–Netherlands football match.

 In 1946, the stadium was stripped of the wood of its cycling track, and was renamed the Heysel Stadium (Stade du Heysel, Heizelstadion), after the neighbourhood in which it is located.
 In 1971, a tartan track was installed allowing the organisation of athletics competitions.
 Three years later, in 1974, a new lighting system was installed.

 The Heysel Stadium hosted European Cup finals in 1958, 1966, 1974, and 1985 and Cup Winners' Cup finals in 1964, 1976 and 1980.
 The highest attendance at a European game was over 69,000 in 1958.